MA Part C Reopenings

 - In writing, and

 The request does not have to use the actual term “reopening.”
-We must process a clerical error as a reopening, instead of reconsideration.
+We must process a clerical error as a reopening, instead of an appeal.

 A request for a reopening may occur under the following conditions:

-- An adverse decision has been issued, and
+- A binding determination or decision has been issued, and

 - There is no active appeal pending at any level.